AEO Knowledge Base

 Read guide →How Top YC Startups Get Discovered by AI Engines

-The highest-scoring YC alumni share a playbook: comprehensive llms.txt, 4+ schema types with compound trust, extensive FAQ and...
+The highest-scoring YC alumni share a playbook: comprehensive llms.txt, 4+ stacked schema types, extensive FAQ and help center...

 Read guide →No guides match your search.